meltano/handbook/src/_engineering/telemetry.md

 ## Dev standards

+This section should be used by developers to guide in telemetry development.

 ### Logging both start and completion for long-running events

 Long-running processes should have both a `started` and `completed` event log.
 This is to ensure we detect failures when the running Meltano process (or container) may be killed before getting a chance to send a "failed" or "aborted" message at completion time.